 The group of senators that released the findings proposed legislation that would make the government responsible for detained immigrant children after they are released.
 Speaking about the bill, Sen. Rob Portman, an Ohio Republican, said, “This bill will ensure that we keep track of unaccompanied minors in our country, which will both help protect them from trafficking and abuse as well as help ensure they appear for their immigration court proceedings.
 These efforts are critical for safeguarding these children and upholding our immigration system.
 This isn't a partisan issue.
 The problems that exist today began during the previous administration and have continued under this one, and we have a responsibility to get it right.”

-Get Help from a Boca Raton Immigration Attorney
+Get Help from a Coral Springs Immigration Attorney

 Do you need help with your immigration case?
 If so, our skilled team of attorneys are here to guide you through the legal process and ensure your rights and interests are fully protected.
-We are committed to serving clients in Boca Raton and we have the resources and experience that you need to secure a favorable outcome.
+We are committed to serving clients in Coral Springs and we have the resources and experience that you need to secure a favorable outcome.
 Let us get to work for you today.